Nicholaswogan/Wogan2024k218b_code/README.md

 conda activate k218b
 ```

 Next, run the code below to install and setup picaso v3.1.2.
+Note that the installing the opacities can take a very long time if you do not have a good internet connection.

 ```bash
 pip install picaso==3.1.2